xcart/xcart-docs/_pages/kb_en/look_and_feel/xcart-template.md

 Although each skin is different, all of them have some common features.
 All skins let you use the same types of pages, and all pages include some standard elements.

-A combination of page elements and page types make up a theme's structure.
 {% toc %}

 ## Page Elements